The code reading demo shows how to detect and decode QR codes and bar codes.

 Syncinput has to be connected to the corresponding

-Script Tool runs a simple script that takes the table of strings and filters out the empty one.
+- Jave Script Tool runs a simple script that takes the table of strings and filters out the empty one.
 This is necessary because sometimes the barcode is easier to find than it is to read.
 If the reading fails, the reader produces an empty string that is filtered out by the script.

 The processing sequence for QR code reading is nearly identical.

-Size-format.
-As before, you can limit the maximum number of codes the detector tries to find with the
+- Find Matrix Code inputs the image and the intensity threshold as before.
+Again, you can limit the maximum number of codes the detector tries to find with the